BranniganLab/density_threshold_affinity/README.md

    ```> source polarDensity_for_DTA.tcl```

    ```> polarDensity <config file path>```
-9. Open the plot_enrichment.ipynb jupyter notebook using your method of choice (e.g. VSCode or a local host) (note lms include path to the polarDensity_helper)
+9. Open the plot_enrichment.ipynb jupyter notebook using your method of choice (e.g. VSCode or a local host)
 10. Update the paths and lipid names to point to your data and run
 11. Select bins for the binding site (the show_bins notebook may be useful here)
 12. Determine the accessible area for the site (many optional methods for this, get_accessible_area.ipynb describes one method)